lakshmi-intechcode/jng_instr_folder/8_baby_orm_unix/extend_orm_unix/exercises/baby_orm_save/README.md

 cassie.save() # updates row, returns True
 ```

-#### The Create Method
+#### Objective 3 - The Create Method

+* Inside `orm-class.py`, you'll create a new method on the `Model` class called `create`.
-* The create function is a class method, that creates a new row and returns the instance.
+* The create method is a class method.
+It should do two things: 1 create a new row and 2. return an object which is an instance of a class.

 ```
 user = Users.create(name="Greg") # returns newly created instance of User class